Sayanta-Claus/CampsApp/README.md

 ---

-## 🚀 Deployment on Railway
+## 🚀 Deployment on Render

 ### Steps

-1. Push the repo to GitHub
+- Push your repo to GitHub, go to [https://render.com/](render.com) → New → Web Service, connect GitHub and pick your branch.
-2. Go to [https://railway.app](https://railway.app) and connect your repo
-3. Add environment variables under the **Variables** tab
-4. Trigger a deployment and enjoy your live app!
+- Set Environment: Node; Build Command: npm install; Start Command: npm start (Render provides PORT).
+- Add env vars (MONGODB_URI, CLOUDINARY_*, MAPTILER_KEY, SESSION_SECRET, etc.) in Environment tab, then create the service and open the Render URL when deploy finishes.

 ---